lrspeiser/DensityDependentMetricModel/README.md

 This approach offers a data-driven avenue to constrain the nature of gravitational interactions on galactic scales and explore alternatives to particle dark matter.

-## Code Availability
-The Python code used for this analysis, including data processing, MCMC fitting, and plotting, is available in this repository: [Link to your repository, e.g., `https://github.com/yourusername/your-repo-name`](https://github.com/yourusername/your-repo-name).
-Key scripts are `main.py`, `data_io.py`, and `density_metric.py`.

 ## References
 [^1]: Rubin, V. C., & Ford, W. K. Jr. (1970). *Astrophysical Journal*, 159, 379.